 We began with the sculpture of a queen and worked our way through thousands of years of women as both the subjects and creators of art.
 We have finally arrived at a time when women stand in one of the most powerful positions in the art world.
 It is not unlike ascending the Louvre’s main stairway to greet the goddess of victory herself, arms spread to invite us all into a more equal future.

-This tour is made possible thanks to
+This tour is made possible thanks to the Louvre curators and the Historians who helped me in my research.

 If you are looking for an in-depth tour that can explore this fascinating topic, you’re at the right place.
 Our women-led team of tour guides can build your perfect Louvre experience.
 All you need to do is reach out today!